wrickord/wrickord/README.md

 ---

 ## 🔬 Current Interests
+- AI for organoids
+- Concept learning and mechanistic modeling
+- Diffusion and flow-based methods for multi-domain problems
 - Single-cell representation learning
-- Diffusion and flow-based methods for multi-domain problems
-- Concept learning and mechanistic modeling
 - Spectral methods for graph inference

 ---